MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-hyper-converged.md

 > [!NOTE]
 > You must enable S2D before adding the storage provider to VMM.

-To enable S2D, go to **General Configuration** > **Specify the cluster name and host group** and select the **Enable Storage Spaces Direct** option as shown below:
+To enable S2D, go to **General Configuration** > **Specify the cluster name and host group**, and select the **Enable Storage Spaces Direct** option as shown below:

 ![Screenshot of S2D enabled page.](./media/s2d/s2d-enable.png)

 After you enable a cluster with S2D, VMM does the following:
-1. The File Server role and the Failover Clustering feature is enabled.
+1. The File Server role and the Failover Clustering feature are enabled.
-2. Storage replica and data deduplication is enabled.
+2. Storage replica and data deduplication are enabled.
 3. The cluster is optionally validated and created.
 4. S2D is enabled, and a storage array is created with the same name you provide in the wizard.